-Supporting the Delivery of Social Value through buses
+Supporting the delivery of social value through buses

 Bus services are powerful tool for the promotion of social equity, supporting people, regardless of their background, to access critical opportunities.
 Buses help build and connect our communities and support an improved environmental quality for our current and future generations.
 Amplifying the delivery of Social Value through buses is not only a legal requirement for local authorities, it is a moral obligation for each one of us in the sector.